collapsed-stacks/startups/questions/8401/collision-conf-alpha-class-of-2016.md

 - posted by: [Frrank](https://stackexchange.com/users/7699745/frrank) on 2016-01-28
 - score: 1

-<p>like you I also selected for the Alpha Rise 2016 but that is in Hong-long and currently I am also dealing with the same issue.
+like you I also selected for the Alpha Rise 2016 but that is in Hong-long and currently I am also dealing with the same issue.
 But it will be highly worth full as you will meet investors and potential advisors who may not do anything regarding money but they will be good connections.
-Give some more details how long alpha, etc. I have many friends who got experienced in this field. as my start-up advisor, he is ex-Facebook, marketing giant-he is really helping fuel.</p>
+Give some more details how long alpha, etc. I have many friends who got experienced in this field. as my start-up advisor, he is ex-Facebook, marketing giant-he is really helping fuel.